Head and Neck Carcinoma (HNSCC) Samples

 Signs and Symptoms of Head and Neck Cancer

-Signs and Symptoms of Head and Neck cancer depends on the affected area of the head and neck, different parts of the head and neck where cancer develops have different symptoms.
-Following are some of the signs and symptoms defined according to the area where cancer occurs:
+The affected area of the head and neck determines the signs and symptoms of head and neck cancer; furthermore, different parts of the head and neck where cancer develops present different symptoms.
+Therefore, following are some of the signs and symptoms categorized according to the area where cancer occurs:

 - A white or red sore that does not heal on the gums, tongue, or lining of the mouth